peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

-* Ron Myers will cat-herd: Feb, March, April 2022
+* Ron Myers will cat-herd: Feb/Mar/Apr 2022
+* April 2022: Samuel Arnold will speak on ???
 * Chris Macrae: "sign me up for August [2022]"
 * Jordan Patterson:
     - available on short-notice for Kubernetes